dahenson/dahenson.github.io/library.md

 ## 2022

 - **Reading**
+  - The Wrong Stars (Axiom #1) by Tim Pratt
+  - The Late Show (Renee Ballard #1) by Michael Connelly
+  - A Hunter-Gatherer's Guide to the 21st Century: Evolution and the challenges of Modern Life by Heather E. Heying, Bret Weinstein
+- **Finished**
   - Greenlights by Matthew McConaughey
-  - All The Light We Cannot See by Anthony Doerr
-  - Underground Airlines by Ben Winters
-- **Finished**

 ## 2021